Assessing and Diagnosing Autism Spectrum Disorder in Adults

 Why Seek a Diagnosis?

 The reasons for seeking an assessment vary.
-Your history and current behavior may indicate you have Asperger’s or Autism Spectrum Disorder.
+Your history and current behavior may indicate you have Autism Spectrum Disorder.
 Perhaps someone else believes you have ASD and has recommended you be assessed.
-Your therapist or other professional may want to determine if you have ASD and suggests you seek an assessment from an expert.
-Whatever the reason may be, it is important to understand what an assessment entails and what the process involves.
+Your therapist or other professional may want to determine if you have ASD and has suggester you seek an assessment from an expert.
+Whatever the reason may be, it is important to understand what the assessment process involves.

 How Does One Get an Official ASD Diagnosis?

-There are two basic avenues to diagnosing Asperger’s in adults:
+There are two basic avenues to diagnosing Autism Spectrum Disorder in adults:

 Psychological Testing